 Remember Luc, the original Sidewalk Dog?
-He suffered from severe dental disease due to his puppy mill origins, so it goes without saying that we at SD are devoted to spreading the word about the importance of doggie dental care, once again via Drs.
+He suffered from severe dental disease due to his puppy mill origins, so it goes without saying that we at SWD are devoted to spreading the word about the importance of doggie dental care.
+So we got the scoop on dental health from Drs.
 Kate Knutson and Steve Barghusen of Pet Crossing Animal Hospital & Dental Clinic.

 Dr. Steve: Untreated dental disease is painful and has adverse effects on the rest of the body.
 Infection from dental disease can spread to other parts of the body, and chronic infection/inflammation in the mouth can contribute to heart, liver and kidney disease, as well as diabetes.